 According to the use of the environment can be divided into three categories:

-Class II: Explosive gas mixtures (including steam, mist);
+Class II: explosive gas mixture (including steam, mist);

-Class III: Explosive dust (including fiber or flying objects).
+Class III: explosive dust (including fiber or floc).

-North American countries, also divided into three categories:
+North American countries are different, also divided into three categories:

 Class I: Explosive gases;